elmtree-askmo/cloudcannon-app/content/learn/chemistry/provide-an-example-of-how-the-weighted-average-is-applied-to-determine-the-atomic-weight-of-chlorine.md

 url: /learn/chemistry/questions/provide-an-example-of-how-the-weighted-average-is-applied-to-determine-the-atomic-weight-of-chlorine
 score: -1.0
 related_article1:
-    id: 167262
+    id: 167251
-    title: What is the definition of atomic mass units (AMU) and how do they relate to atomic mass?
+    title: >-
+        How do the isotopes Chlorine 35 and Chlorine 37 differ in terms of atomic mass?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass
+    url: /learn/chemistry/questions/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass
 related_article2:
-    id: 167249
+    id: 167253
-    title: What is the definition of atomic mass and how is it measured?
+    title: >-
+        What role do naturally occurring isotopes play in determining atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-and-how-is-it-measured
+    url: /learn/chemistry/questions/what-role-do-naturally-occurring-isotopes-play-in-determining-atomic-weight
 related_article3:
-    id: 167260
+    id: 167251
-    title: What are the two main isotopes of chlorine and how do they impact its atomic weight?
+    title: >-
+        How do the isotopes Chlorine 35 and Chlorine 37 differ in terms of atomic mass?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-two-main-isotopes-of-chlorine-and-how-do-they-impact-its-atomic-weight
+    url: /learn/chemistry/questions/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass
 related_article4:
-    id: 167258
+    id: 167250
-    title: How is the weighted average of atomic weight calculated, and why is it important?
+    title: >-
+        Explain the significance of atomic mass units (AMU) in measuring atomic mass.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/explain-the-significance-of-atomic-mass-units-amu-in-measuring-atomic-mass
 related_article5:
-    id: 167250
+    id: 167249
+    title: >-
-    title: Explain the significance of atomic mass units (AMU) in measuring atomic mass.
+        What is the definition of atomic mass and how is it measured?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-significance-of-atomic-mass-units-amu-in-measuring-atomic-mass
+    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-and-how-is-it-measured
 ---

 &nbsp;